apostrophecms/apostrophe-documentation/other/field-types/url.md

 # `url`

 `url` adds an editable URL field to the schema.

+{% hint style="info" %}
-Apostrophe will detect common mistakes, like leaving off `http://`, and add those things.
+Apostrophe will detect common mistakes, like leaving off `http://`, and add them.
 Common XSS attack vectors are laundered and discarded.
 Only "safe" URL schemes, e.g. `http`, `https`, `ftp` and `mailto`, are permitted.
+{% endhint %}

 ## Example